Gilbert4525/arcc/app/DEPLOYMENT_STATUS.md

 ## Notes
 - Database migration was the blocking issue - now resolved
-- Cron job schedule updated for Vercel Hobby plan compatibility
+- Cron job limit issue resolved for Vercel Hobby plan compatibility
 - All required columns exist in the profiles table
 - System is ready for full voting summary email functionality